markallen13/ExchangeRecordsMgmt/README.md

     Get-ERMChildFolder
     New-ERMFolder

-The user can then manipulate retention tags by passing in the folder object.
+The user can then manipulate retention tags by passing in the folder object to one of the other cmdlets.
 The user can also obtain access to individual e-mail items using Get-ERMFolderItem.
-There are 3 sets of cmdlets for folders and e-email items used to obtain, clear, and set the retention policy, which are named accordingly.
+(Manipulating retention on individual e-mail items is not supported in this version.)

-An important note is that the EWS objects returned by this module (specifically the Microsoft.Exchange.WebServices.Data.Folder and Microsoft.Exchange.WebServices.Data.EmailMessage objects) remain connected to the Exchange Server once they are returned to the user.
+An important note is that the EWS objects returned by this module (specifically instances of Microsoft.Exchange.WebServices.Data.Folder) remain connected to the Exchange Server once they are returned to the user.
 It follows that the user can manipulate these items directly using the object's methods.
 For example, you can change the name of the objects or delete them using the methods defined in the API.
 See the following for more information:

 https://msdn.microsoft.com/en-us/library/microsoft.exchange.webservices.data.folder_methods(v=exchg.80).aspx
 https://msdn.microsoft.com/en-us/library/microsoft.exchange.webservices.data.emailmessage_methods(v=exchg.80).aspx